 Section 49 of the Local Government Finance Act 1988 gives discretion to the billing authority to reduce or remit payments of rates in respect of both occupied and unoccupied premises.
 This award can be up to 100%.
-Decisions will not normally be made without receipt of actual financial accounts for previous periods.
+When making an award an authority must be satisfied that: